Capitol Events Request

 5. Nothing may be attached to the walls, surfaces, or furnishings inside the Auditorium or on the doors and walls outside of the Auditorium.

-6. Changes in schedule or room cancellations may be made through the SPB Event Staff.
-Cancellation of reservations should be made as soon as possible, or at least 24 hours in advance of the scheduled meeting by the original requestor.
-The SPB Event Staff will provide e-mail confirmation of cancellations or schedule changes.
+6. Changes in schedule or room cancellations may be made through the SPB Events Staff.
+Cancellation of reservations should be made at least 24 hours in advance of the event.
+The SPB Events Staff will provide e-mail confirmation of cancellations or schedule changes.

 7. The Auditorium cannot be used as a weather contingency location for a Capitol Grounds event.

-8. The event holder is responsible for any damage to the room and its contents which may occur during use.
-The event holder will be billed for any repairs or cleaning (other than routine cleaning) necessitated by use of the room.
+8. The event holder is responsible for any damage to the room (other than routine cleaning) – see section H below.
 If an event holder notices damage to the property prior to using the room, the SPB Event Staff should be notified immediately.

 9. Reservation time must include sufficient additional time for setup and take-down.

 10. Any special equipment, furniture, or materials brought into the Auditorium for a meeting must be removed at the end of the reservation time.
-Altering the public-address systems, recording systems, video equipment, telecommunications equipment or computer wiring in the Auditorium by the event holder is strictly prohibited.
-The event holder is responsible for obtaining any additional furniture necessary for the event.
+Altering the PA systems, recording, video equipment or telecom equipment in the Auditorium by the event holder is strictly prohibited.
+Events are prohibited from plugging additional equipment which they provide into the house AV system unless approved by the Capitol Events Staff.

 H. Indemnification